How to Grow Your LinkedIn Network

 What I’m trying to say, in two words, is this: LinkedIn works!

-A study by Hubspot suggested that LinkedIn is 277 Percent More Effective for Lead Generation than Facebook and Twitter.
+A study by Hubspot suggested that LinkedIn is 277% more effective for lead generation than Facebook and Twitter.

 One of the most important steps to growing your LinkedIn network is to have a strong profile.

-Make your description more than just a job title.
+Make your summary section more than just a job title.
 It needs to reflect your personality as well.
+Show your skills and experiences, and what sets you apart from competitors in the industry.
+Keep it concise but informative.

 Did you know that you can optimise your LinkedIn profile for SEO By using the right keywords?